-Even if the same amount does not come back every year or in a given place, yet in a certain period all quantity that has been abstracted is returned.
+not come back every year or in a given place, yet in a certain period all quantity that has been abstracted is returned."

-Given this ancient knowledge, the current inflationary focus on Change, as illustrated in Fig. 2, is puzzling.
-Undoubtedly, Change has been accelerated at modern times due to radical developments in demography, technology and life conditions.
-This acceleration, however, does not fully resolve the puzzle; for example it does not explain the generally negative view of Change by societies, whilst most of technology-enabled changes on our lives were desirable, intented and positive.
-Therefore, additional questions about the modern social perception of Change arise.
-Did we miss our perception and knowledge about Change and are we trying to reinvent them?
-Or have our societies lost their ability to adapt to Change, so that we became apprehensive?
-Or, even worse, have our societies become as conservative as to worry that things change?
+Given this ancient knowledge, the current inflationary focus on change, as illustrated in Fig. 2, is puzzling.
+Undoubtedly, change has been accelerated in modern times due to radical developments in demography, technology and life conditions.
+This acceleration, however, does not fully resolve the puzzle; for example it does not explain the generally negative view of change by society, whilst most technology-enabled changes in our lives are desirable, intended and positive.
+Therefore, additional questions about the modern social perception of change arise.
+Did we miss our perception and knowledge of change and are we trying to reinvent them?
+Or has our society lost its ability to adapt to change, so that we became apprehensive?
+Or, even worse, has our society become so conservative as to worry that things change?

-Useful information that helps to investigate and quantify our perception about Change has been provided recently by the Google Ngram Viewer, a phrase-usage graphing tool which charts the frequency per year of selected n-grams (letter combinations, i.e. words, or phrases), as found in several million books digitized by Google (up to 2008; books.google.com/ngrams; see also Michel et al., 2011).
-Note that the frequencies are relative, i.e., for each year the frequency of a specified n-gram is the ratio of the number of appearances of that n-gram divided by the number of all n-grams in books published at that year and contained in Google collection.
-One can readily see using this viewer that the frequency of the use of the word "change" has been more than doubled from 1800 to present and that of "changing" has been more than tripled.
+Useful information that helps to investigate and quantify our perception of change has been provided recently by the Google Ngram Viewer, a phrase-usage graphing tool, which charts the frequency per year of selected n-grams (letter combinations, i.e. words, or phrases), as found in several million books digitized by Google (up to 2008; books.google.com/ngrams; see also Michel et al. 2011).
+Note that the frequencies are relative, i.e. for each year, the frequency of a specified n-gram is the ratio of the number of appearances of that n-gram to the number of all n-grams in books published in that year and contained in the Google collection.
+Using this viewer, one can readily see that the frequency of the use of the word "change" has more than doubled from 1800 to the present, and that of "changing" has more than tripled.

 However, it is more interesting to investigate phrases related to major changes such as those appearing in Fig. 2.
-Some informative graphs can be seen in Fig. 3, where we can see that at about 1900 people started to speak about a "changing world" and a little later about "environmental change".
-"Demographic change", "climate change" and "global change" 'start' at 1970s and 1980s.
-If we assume that the intense use of these expressions reflects fears or worries for change, we may conclude that such worries have receded after 2000, except one: climate change.
-It is quite interesting that since the late 1980s "climate change" dominated over "environmental change" and "demographic change".
-This harmonizes with a more general political, ideological and economical trend of our societies to give more importance to speculations, hypotheses, scenarios and virtual reality instead of facing the facts (cf. Koutsoyiannis et al., 2009).
+Some informative graphs are given in Fig. 3, where we can see that, from about 1900, people started to speak about a "changing world" and a little later about "environmental change".
+The use of "demographic change", "climate change" and "global change" starts in the 1970s and 1980s.
+If we assume that the intense use of these expressions reflects fears or worries about change, we may conclude that such worries have receded since 2000, except one: climate change.
+It is interesting that, since the late 1980s, "climate change" dominated over "environmental change" and "demographic change".
+This harmonizes with a more general political, ideological and economic trend of our societies to give more importance to speculations, hypotheses, scenarios and virtual reality instead of facing the facts (cf. Koutsoyiannis et al. 2009).